Tumanyan, Armenia: Economy

 The growth of the town during the 1950s was mainly based on the establishment of Tumanyan fireproof materials factory in 1951.
 It was founded on the basis of the nearby refractory metals mines.
 However, after the dissolution of the Soviet Union, the production of the plant was significantly dropped.

-Currently, the population of the town are mainly involved in agriculture and cattle-breeding.
-Many small industrial plants, such as food-processing, dairy products, garments and building materials production are also found in Tumanyan.
+Currently, the population of the town are mainly involved in tourism. agriculture and cattle-breeding.
+The town is a jump-off point for river rafting and many hiking trails, hosts the Tumanyan Matchbox Label Museum, and has homestays and a hostel.
+It is also home to Abastan, an international artists colony in an old factory building.
+At the end of the summer, Tumanyan is home to the Tumanyan International Storytelling Festival.

 In 2015 Tumanyan community welcomed Children of Armenia Fund with its programs: Girls of Armenia Leadership Soccer (GOALS), Student Councils, Debate Clubs, English Language Instruction, Social and Psychological Assistance, Health and Lifestyle Education, School Nutrition & Brushodromes, Women Health Screenings Support for Reproductive Health.

 Creativity Lab, Cafeteria and Brushodrome, SMART Room were created and renovated in the community by COAF.

 Sport

 Football is among the most popular sport in Tumanyan.
 There is a football training field at the centre of the town.

 Other popular sports in Tumanyan include martial arts, wrestling and chess.